Skip to main content

 Today, Juneteenth is celebrated — both in Philadelphia and nationwide — with historical reenactments, educational programming, parades, festivals and more.

-In the City of Brotherly Love, the holiday officially kicks off the City of Philadelphia’s official Fourth of July celebration — a 16-day-long festival known as Wawa Welcome America — in partnership with the African American Museum in Philadelphia.
+In the City of Brotherly Love, the holiday officially kicks off the City of Philadelphia’s official Fourth of July celebration — a 16-day-long festival known as Wawa Welcome America — with a day-long block party at the African American Museum in Philadelphia.

 Major festivals in West Philadelphia, Germantown and Chester County — as well as attractions and venues like the National Constitution Center, the Please Touch Museum and more — offer robust programming to commemorate the anniversary and celebrate Black culture and community.